mathiasertl/django-ca/docs/source/standards.rst

 Type hints
 **********

 The source code also uses type hints and is checked using `mypy <https://mypy.readthedocs.io/en/stable/>`_.
-At present (2021-05-15), the latest version cryptography (3.4.7) does not have full type hints.
-Until cryptography 35.0 is released, you have to install the latest version from git:
+To check typehints, use :command:`mypy`:

 .. code-block:: console

-   $ pip install -U git+https://github.com/pyca/cryptography.git
    $ mypy ca/django_ca/

 *********